Top of the page

 Whether your child needs to be tested depends in part on where you live, how old your housing is, and other risk factors.
 Talk to your child's doctor about whether your child is at risk and should be screened.

 Adults usually aren't screened for lead poisoning unless they have a job that involves working with lead.
 For these workers, companies usually are required to provide testing.

 If you are pregnant or trying to get pregnant and have a family member who works with lead, you may want to ask your doctor about your risk for lead poisoning.

 Treatment for lead poisoning includes removing the source of lead, getting good nutrition, and, in some cases, having chelation therapy.

 If blood lead levels don't come down with treatment, home and work areas may need to be rechecked.
-Call your local health unit or provincial ministry health to see what inspection services are offered in your area.
+Call your local health unit to see what inspection services are offered in your area.